 • Preparation of the household enumeration form for the survey.

-To study the knowledge, attitude, beliefs and factors related to COVID-19 vaccination hesitancy across Maharashtra.
+To study the knowledge, attitude, beliefs and factors related to COVID-19 vaccination hesitancy among adults of 18 years and above across Maharashtra.

 Dr. Khushbu Sharma

-Dr. Rupesh Mahajan, Dr. Mangesh S. Pednekar, Dr. Prakash C. Gupta, Mr. Sameer Narake
+: Dr. Mangesh.
+S. Pednekar, Dr. Prakash C. Gupta, Dr. Rupesh Mahajan, Mr. Sameer Narake